 The 2021 Definitions have retained much of what worked well under the 2006 Definitions, but in some areas have been substantively updated to better reflect modern market practices, improve clarity and to make transactions more robust in the face of contingencies such as market closures and benchmark related events.
 An article discussing the benefits of the new 2021 ISDA Interest Rate Derivatives Definitions is available here: IQ: ISDA Quarterly, February 2021 – Transformational Change.
 A Japanese translation of this article is available here.

+On the October 4 implementation date most major global CCPs adapted their rulebooks to adopt the 2021 Definitions and adoption in the non-cleared market commenced with many major market participants switching to the new definitions by default or upon request.
+ISDA anticipates rapid and widespread adoption in the rest of the non-cleared market.
 ISDA continues to work with its member working groups to identify and resolve issues relating to the adoption and implementation of the 2021 Definitions and to draft subsequent versions of the 2021 Definitions.
-Version 2 of the 2021 Definitions was published on September 30th and was principally intended to maintain alignment with the 2006 ISDA Definitions at the point of the October 4 implementation date.
+Versions 2 and 3 of the 2021 Definitions were published on September 30th and November 10th respectively and were principally intended to maintain alignment with the 2006 ISDA Definitions.

 2. Accessing the 2021 Definitions on the MyLibrary Platform